-On August 6, 2020, Hangzhou Lianluo and Mr. Zhitao He received an investigation notice from China Securities Regulatory Commission ("CSRC") for alleged violation of laws and regulations regarding information disclosures of Hangzhou Lianluo.
-Hangzhou Lianluo is a PRC company with shares listed on Shenzhen Stock Exchange.
+On August 6, 2020, Hangzhou Lianluo and Mr. Zhitao He received an investigation notice from the China Securities Regulatory Commission ("CSRC") for alleged violation of laws and regulations regarding information disclosures of Hangzhou Lianluo.
+Hangzhou Lianluo is a PRC company with shares listed on the Shenzhen Stock Exchange and is a majority owner of Newegg through Digital Grid, a wholly-owned subsidiary.
 Mr. He is the Chairman and Chief Executive Officer of Hangzhou Lianluo.
-Hangzhou Lianluo is also the parent company of Digital Grid, the largest shareholder of the Company, and Mr. He was the former Chairman and the former Chief Executive Officer of the Company.
+Mr. He was the former Chairman and the former Chief Executive Officer of Lianluo Smart Limited (the predecessor company of Newegg prior to the Merger) and is currently the chairman of our board.

-On September 28, 2020, Hangzhou Lianluo announced that it had received a letter of advance notice of administrative punishment from Zhejiang Regulatory Bureau of CSRC, which provided, among others, that (i) Hangzhou Lianluo would receive a warning and be required to correct its unlawful acts and pay a fine of RMB 300,000, and (ii) Mr. Zhitao He would receive a warning and be required to pay a fine of RMB 400,000.
+On October 19, 2020, Hangzhou Lianluo announced that it has received a notice of administrative punishment from the Zhejiang Regulatory Bureau of CSRC, which provided, among other things, that (i) Hangzhou Lianluo received a warning and would be required to correct its unlawful acts and pay a fine of RMB 300,000, and (ii) Mr. Zhitao He received a warning and was required to pay a fine of RMB 400,000.